How much to replace outlet local

 Electrical

-The answer to 'how much to replace outlet local' is that the cost to replace a standard electrical outlet can vary widely depending on several factors.
-As a general range, most homeowners can expect to pay between $50 to $150 to have a single outlet replaced by a professional electrician.
+The answer to 'how much to replace outlet local' is that the cost to replace a standard electrical outlet can vary significantly depending on your location and the specific details of the job.
+As a general range, you can expect to pay anywhere from $50 to $200 to have a local electrician replace a single outlet.

 Frequently Asked Questions